Gaining New Clients From Marketing

 - What happens if the person that starts this journey decides to leave, can they be replaced?

 - Do I have complete transparency on what’s happening?

-Over to you, go back to the start of this eBook and look at your goals, once you have these nailed think about the investment needed to realise those goals.
-Typically a business needs to invest 15% of the growth into marketing.
-So £750,000 increase in turnover, look to spend £112,500.
+Over to you, go back to the start of this page and look at your goals, once you have these well defined think about the investment needed to realise those goals.
+Typically, a business needs to invest 15% of the growth into marketing.
+So, £750,000 increase in turnover, look to spend £112,500.

 Whatever you decide to do, just ensure it is right for your business.
 Don’t get pushed into a corner you don’t like or bullied into a decision.

 Your business needs to succeed, and you need to be happy with how that will be taken forward.
 If you don’t understand, ask for explanations, if your goals don’t feel achievable then question them.